codeofdusk/gptcmd/README.md

 user: Michael
 ```

-The `unname` command removes a name definition.
+The `unname` command removes a name definition to be sent with future messages.
 With a role passed as an argument, it unsets the name definition for that role.
 With no arguments, it unsets all definitions.
-However, any previous definitions are unaffected:
+Any previously annotated messages are unaffected:

 ```
 (gpt-4o) view